 He works in an office.
-I work in an office.
+I works in an office.

 NEGATIVE: To form the negative need the auxiliary 'do'.
-We can find both the full form ' do not ' as the contracted form ' don't '
+We can find both the full form 'do not' as the contracted form 'do not'

 They do not work in an office.
-They don't work in an office.
+They do not work in an office.

-To form the negative in the third person, having to add the 's ' what use is the auxiliary ' does not ' or contracted form ' doesn't '
+To form the negative in the third person, having to add the 's' what use is the auxiliary 'does not' or contracted form 'does not'

 He does not work in an office.
-He doesn't work in an office.
+I does not work in an office.